5 things you need to know before you start using cloth nappies

 4. Create a washing routine and stick to it

 The thing that will make or break your cloth nappy experience is the washing.
 Washing is the sacrifice you make for cute fluffy bums, so making it work is key.
 That’s why it’s super important to create a routine that works for you, and to stick to it.
-In our house, I have designated days for nappy washes aligned to the days when Clem is at nursery.
+In our house, I have designated days for nappy washes.
 On those days, the first thing I do when Clem is in bed is to put the nappies in the wash.
 By connecting the washing routine to the pattern of our week and day, it has become a habit and we never find ourselves without clean nappies.

 want gleaming white nappies? sunshine is your friend